7 Best Credit Cards for Stay at Home Parents

 • 1% cash back on ALL other purchases

-The Amex Blue Cash Preferred does have an annual fee, which is $95.
+The card_name does have an annual fee, which is $95.
 But, it’s waived for the first year, and there’s also an awesome sign up promotion.
-Just spend $3,000 in purchases in the first 6 months, and you’ll get a $250 statement credit!
-Given these promos, the annual fee is kind of covered for the first 3-4 years of ownership.
+You can bonus_miles_full Given these promos, the annual fee is kind of covered for the first 3-4 years of ownership.

 With killer grocery and gas discounts, this is easily one of the best credit cards for stay at home parents who do most of the family shopping.
 Matt and I both have this card in our wallet, too!